Understanding File Inclusion and Path Traversal

 - Restrict file system access: Use

-open_basedirto limit PHP's file access - Disable PHP execution in upload directories: Set
+open_basedirto limit PHP's file access. - Disable PHP execution in upload directories: Set

 Defense-in-Depth Measures

-- Web Application Firewall (WAF): Deploy rules to detect traversal attempts
+- Web Application Firewall (WAF): Deploy rules to detect traversal attempts (e.g., ModSecurity OWASP Core Rule Set).

-- Least privilege principle: Run web servers with minimal permissions
+- Least privilege principle: Run web servers with minimal permissions (e.g., non-root user).

-- Regular audits: Conduct penetration testing and code reviews
+- Regular audits: Conduct penetration testing and code reviews.

 Pro Tip: Combine multiple layers of defense—no single control provides complete protection.